 Frequently Asked Questions

-Water has a property to transition into different states of matter.
-On heating, water turns into its gaseous state and forms vapours.
-Water vapours thus formed is carried away by air and is not visible.
+Water has the property to transition into different states of matter.
+On heating, the water turns into its gaseous state and forms vapours.
+Water vapours thus formed are carried away by air and are not visible.
 Hence water seems to disappear from rooftops and roads.
 This process is called evaporation

 2. When does water usually evaporate?

 Water usually evaporates in the presence of sunlight

 For more information on the disappearing act of water and other related topics, keep visiting BYJU’S website or download BYJU’S app for further reference.